Why choose an Aluminum Hull Sailboat for Bluewater Cruising?

 For a hull, however, strength is not assessed by MPa alone but by the ability of a complete plate to absorb impact, a capacity influenced by thickness, shape (curvature), and internal stiffening (frames, beams, floors).

 Thicker plating resists puncture better, dissipates more energy, and bends rather than tears.
 Mechanical loads are distributed across both the plating and the structure.
 Curved, stiffened hulls further multiply resistance.
-One of the advantages of an aluminium hull is its ability to deform rather than crack, a vital safety feature in bluewater cruising.
+One of the advantages of an aluminum hull is its ability to deform rather than crack, a vital safety feature in bluewater cruising.

 On Allures aluminum monohulls, depending on the model, plating thicknesses are: 8-10 mm for the bottom and immersed sections, 10-12 mm for internal reinforcements, 5-6 mm for the topsides.